Secularization: Germany

 Like other European countries, Germany has recorded a decrease in religiosity (in terms of proportion of individuals affiliated to a Church and baptisms for example) but the trends in East and West Germany are significantly different.
 In East Germany, the process of secularization has been significantly quicker.
-These differences are explained by sociologists (Jörg Stolz, Detlef Pollack & Nan Dirk de Graaf) by the State repression in the 1950s and 1960s, which challenges predictions of natural cohort replacements stated by the Voas model.
+These differences are explained by sociologists (Jörg Stolz, Detlef Pollack and Nan Dirk de Graaf) by the State repression in the 1950s and 1960s, which challenges predictions of natural cohort replacements stated by the Voas model.